 West side investigations

 The suspected Roman road from Wigan to Ribchester, if projected northwards through Toddington Lane, suggests it would have crossed or reached the western edges of the ridge on which Blackrod is sat.
-As it happens local historians, Alan Bury and his father, have been looking at early reports of a Roman road leading westerly out of Blackrod towards the river Douglas.
+As it happens local historians, Alan Bury and his son, have been looking at early reports of a Roman road leading westerly out of Blackrod towards the river Douglas.
 Hampson’s History of Blackrod (1882) suggests the possibility of a Roman station around the area known as Little Scotland, quite near to a new development on Hill Lane called Romans Green (presumably on the strength of this reference).The 1840 Tithe Map for Blackrod does identify a Roman road, leading out of Blackrod to the northwest, through a farm called Goodmans Fold, but on what evidence is unclear.
 This is the track Alan has used for his alignment suggesting it aligns with a section of Dark Lane and then Hill Lane.
 It crosses our projection in a field just to the west of Dark lane.
 Most of the area to the north and west of Dark Lane was open cast in the 1950’s but this field seems to have escaped the destruction.
 Alan contacted us at the beginning of 2017 to see if a geophysics survey would turn anything up.

 Encouragingly, through field walking and LiDAR, Alan was able to identify at least one possibly two linear features running across the field along his alignment.

 One of these features could, however, turn out to be remains of a temporary path put in when the field boundary and right-of-way path were both removed from the adjacent field.
 The current path and right-of-way has now been reinstated down fence line on the south side of the field.